stevekinney/your-first-lines-of-js/README.md

 }
 ```

 We know that we want to move the block no matter what.
 That's why it made a guest appearance in every branch of our conditional logic.
 In this case, it doesn't need to live in the conditional.
-Since the block can't be at the top and the bottom at the same time, we can treat each condition as a seperate scenario.
+Since the block can't be at the top and the bottom at the same time, we can treat each condition as a separate scenario.
 There are some other tricks we could use to make this code a bit more concise, but this is good enough for now.

 ## Organizing Your Code with Objects